 If an audience is not laughing or not laughing at an acceptable frequency (meaning the comedy material being delivered is either not funny or doesn’t have enough punchlines), well that is measurable too.

-It’s called bombing — a warm and friendly comedy term that means the comedian is experiencing difficulty generating the laughs they need.
+In the world of stand-up It’s called bombing — a warm and friendly comedy term that means the comedian is experiencing difficulty generating the laughs they need.

 Probably the biggest and most powerful advantage of conducting objective performance reviews is that a comedian is able to determine — on a minute-by-minute basis which parts of their stand-up comedy act did or did not produce 4-6+ laughs per minute or an average of 18+ seconds of laughter per minute (PAR Score 30).

 This can give a comedian the critical and objective feedback they need to make intelligent edits and adjustments as needed to get more laughs from their material.